Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles and its opponents have combined for 49.5 points -- this matchup's over/under -- just twice this year.
+- Los Angeles and its opponents have scored at least 49.5 points only twice this year.

-- New England's games have gone over 49.5 points in two opportunities this season.
+- New England and its opponents have combined to score more than 49.5 points in two games this season.

 - Sunday's over/under is 0.8 points lower than the two team's combined 50.3 points per game average.